CryptoVictor/CryptoVictor/README.md

 - 🎓 &nbsp; Studying Computer Science at Instituto de Tecnologia e Liderança.
 - 🤔 &nbsp; Exploring new tecnologies.

+<h3> 🧠 &nbsp;Fun Fact</h3>

+- 🔎 &nbsp; I love video games and enjoy spending my free time hunting for all achievements.
+It’s a peculiar trait of mine—no matter the game, I always aim for 100% completion.
+Even when it gets frustrating, I enjoy the challenge and always have fun in the end.

 <h3> 🛠 &nbsp;Tech Stack</h3>